lamps-wg/csr-attestation/draft-ietf-lamps-csr-attestation.md

 Result, which is then processed by the RA/CA prior to the certificate issuance.

-In addition to the background check model the RATS architecture also specifies the passport model and combinations.
+In addition to the background check model, the RATS architecture also specifies the passport model and combinations.
 See Section 5.2 of
 {{RFC9334}} for a description of the passport model.
 The passport model requires the Attester to transmit Evidence to the Verifier directly in order